 Taking that first step toward recovery can be challenging.
 You may even be wondering if you need addiction therapy at all.
-Choosing to attend addiction therapy in Boynton Beach, FL could be the best decision you ever make.
+Choosing to attend addiction therapy in Florida could be the best decision you ever make.
 Many people who need help with drugs or alcohol never receive it.
 In fact, a recent survey estimated that only 10% of people who could benefit from addiction counseling actually get the help they need.
 You may have questions about what kind of therapy program to look for, or how to know if you really need treatment.
 If you do, read on.

 How Do I Know If I Need Treatment for Addiction?

 It can be difficult to take a step back and honestly evaluate the impact that drugs and alcohol are having on your life.
 It takes bravery and a commitment to doing what is best for yourself.
 Here are some questions you can ask yourself if you are questioning your relationship with drugs or alcohol:

 - Do you feel guilty or ashamed of your drug use or drinking?

 - Have you gotten in trouble at work, school, or with the law because of drugs or drinking?